 In this brave new world, the rise of automation in finance functions means more and more of the repetitive transactional tasks of an accountant’s job will disappear.
 But while an accountant’s skillset will be expected to keep up with those technological advances, the ability to eloquently interpret data in a way that non-finance people understand and offer up insights to help grow a business will increasingly be required.

-Businesses around the UK, and the rest of the world, are experiencing a talent shortage.
-In this context, is the profession representing the value and benefits that it offers to talent in the best way?
-Perception, purpose, diversity and development all matter in bringing the best people to the profession.
+Is the profession representing the value and benefits that it offers in the best way?
+Perception, purpose, diversity and development all matter in bringing the best people to accountancy.

 You may also be interested in